HumorGen: Cognitive Synergy for Humor Generation in Large Language Models via Persona-Based Distillation: Conclusion

 \section{Conclusion}

 We introduce the Cognitive Synergy Framework, which operationalizes psychological humor theories into six cognitive personas to generate diverse, high-quality humor data via Mixture-of-Thought.
-HumorGen achieves strong performance among open-weight models and is competitive with frontier systems---outperforming Qwen-2.5-32B and GPT-OSS-120B baselines---demonstrating that targeted cognitive curation matters more than scale for humor generation.
-Our central finding is a \textit{data quality ceiling}: when SFT data is diverse and well-curated, preference optimization (DPO, O-GRPO) yields no gains.
-We show that forced reasoning traces hurt creativity (``explainer trap'') and that text-native synthetic data outperforms performance-native stand-up.
-Human evaluation validates that the LLM judge captures subtle preference tilts in highly subjective ``Good vs.\ Good'' comparisons.
-Future work includes multilingual evaluation, scaling to larger students, extending personas to other creative domains, and exploring \textbf{multimodal} humor (e.g., image-grounded jokes and memes).
+HumorGen model variants achieve strong performance among open-weight models and are competitive with frontier systems, outperforming significantly larger models, suggesting that targeted CSF data curation matters more than model scale for humor generation.
+Our central finding is a \textit{data quality ceiling}: when SFT data is diverse and well-curated, preference optimization (DPO, O-GRPO) yields no significant gains.
+We also observe that reasoning-augmented training can reduce judged funniness, while CSF-curated synthetic data outperforms human-written jokes when used in training.
+Human evaluation further supports that the LLM judge captures subtle preference differences even in subjective ``Good vs.\ Good'' pairwise comparisons among high-quality jokes.
+Overall, our results indicate that in modeling humor generation, performance gains are driven less by optimization complexity and more by the quality and structure of the underlying training data.